Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 There are two nice alternatives which are just around the corner.

-Giraffe is a neat and small place, very bright and has no more than 4 booths, so it feels in very quiet and chilled out.
+Giraffe is a neat and small place, very bright and has no more than 4 booths, so it feels very quiet and chilled out.

 Another alternative is a few doors down the road from Giraffe and it’s called Seven.